 It’s Tierra’s Whack World and we all just happen to live in it.
 Chances are you already know that: we named Tierra Whack’s debut rap album our best of 2018, and the North Philly native earned her first Grammy nomination for her first ever music video, 2017's "Mumbo Jumbo."
 So look, now it’s 2019 and we’re comfortably into her reign.
-The 23-year-old's voice, and chameleonic flow, is one-of-a-kind, her primary color outfits unmatched.
+The 23-year-old's voice, and chameleonic flow, is one-of-a-kind, her primary colour outfits unmatched.
 Her otherworldly approach to visuals has assertively become its own signature style.
 And, in case you hadn't heard, she's putting out a song a week for a while.
 This new one, "Clones" follows last week's "Only Child" and sees her going for out-and-out bars.
 She sits back in the throaty, lower end of her register over a beat that will probably smash your windows from the inside if you're not careful.

-Speaking to Kristin Corry for Noisey last year, she alluded to feeling nervous in a way that extended beyond 'regular' stage fright.
+Speaking to Kristin Corry for Noisey last year, Tierra alluded to feeling nervous in a way that extended beyond 'regular' stage fright.
 “I’ve never admitted that to anyone out loud before,” she said, when Kristin asked if Tierra had anxiety.
 “Sometimes I just need to go in a corner and tell everyone to shut the fuck up.”
 Tierra's knee had been bouncing away, she'd seemed distressed.
 And so she inhabits both of those states at once.
 Yes, she's the ridiculously talented artist, who creates a kaleidoscopic world in which to flex her songwriting, performing and visual prowess.
-Yet somewhere in there remains a bit of the young teen who had to go from giggling at Dr. Seuss' rhyming verses to performing for school friends, to freestyling road-side in all-male clusters of total strangers.
-She juggles both, with such dexterity—and it feels like she's just getting started.
+Yet somewhere in there remains a bit of the young teen who had to go from giggling at Dr Seuss' rhyming verses to performing for school friends, to freestyling road-side in all-male clusters of total strangers.
+She juggles both, with such dexterity – and it feels like she's just getting started.

 You can find Tshepo on Twitter.